European Union's Foreign Trade with the GSP countries;

-Since 1971, the European Union schemes like the Generalized System of Preferences (GSP) have allowed to the developing countries to pay lower import tariffs.
+Since 1971, the EU schemes like the Generalized System of Preferences (GSP) have allowed to the developing countries to pay lower import tariffs.

 Under the revised scheme of the GSP (Generalized System of Preferences), imports that will receive the Generalized System of Preferences are estimated at EUR 37.7 billion.